 Color Runs are huge right now.
 Tons of people have participated in these fun runs because they’re, well, FUN!
-Kids especially love the explosion of color powder that happen at these events, so why not bring the fun to your backyard with DIY Colored Powder.
+Kids especially love the explosion of color powder that happens at these events, so why not bring the fun to your backyard with DIY Colored Powder.
 However, every recipe I found for Colored Powder takes DAYS to create.
 What?!
-This mama does not have days to let powder sit around and dry, so I came up with a recipe that can be made in about 1 hour and 15 minutes!
+This mama does not have days to let the powder sit around and dry, so I came up with a recipe that can be made in about 1 hour and 15 minutes!

 Fast Drying DIY Colored Powder Recipe

 - 3/4 cup Water

 Pour 1 cup of corn starch into a mixing bowl.

 Add in a 1/2 jar of icing coloring in the color of your choice.
 I used Wilton brand icing coloring from the cake section at Walmart.
 Liquid food coloring can also be used, but the colors won’t get as vibrant.
 If you do use liquid food coloring, put in about 50 drops.

 Pour in 3/4 cup water and mix.